 Increase Mobility: Another benefit of removing the paper from a process is added mobility.
 Business as we know it is changing, and the more flexibility you can build into your processes, the better.
 Reviewers no longer need to be physically present to view and route a document around without a messy trail of emails.
 With mobile applications for smart phones and tablets, documents can be accessed securely from virtually anywhere.

-This is just one example of the power of workflow.
+This is just one example of the power of a workflow platform.
 Do the challenges I faced sound familiar?
 What types of process improvements do you see a need for within your organization?
 We welcome your questions/comments and hope you’ll share some of your own experiences!